-Back in October, I wrote a post about how I started a bullet journal to keep track of my various bucket lists.
-Over the past couple of months, I spent plenty of evenings working on my Travel Bullet Journal.
+Back in October, I started a bullet journal to keep track of my various bucket lists.
+(Making lists is kinda my thing!)
+Over the past few months, I spent many evenings working on my Travel Bullet Journal.

-Initially, I was inspired by an Instagram post from @disheveled.doodles.
-This super-talented bullet journal-er created a list in her journal of all the U.S National Parks.
-Each time she visits a National Park, she checks it off the list.
+I was inspired by an Instagram post from @disheveled.doodles.
+This talented bullet journaler made a beautifully illustrated list of the U.S. National Parks.
+Each time she visits a National Park, she checks it off the list in her bullet journal.

 Bullet Journal Theme